surwasevb/FileDownloader/README.md

 # FileDownloader

 This is command line utility for downloading file from URL.
-User need to specify the URL and directory location on local machine in the input.
+User need to specify the URL and directory location in the input.

 #### Features
-  - User can pause and resume the downloading
+  - User can pause and resume the downloading.
-  - Utility is able to resume the download of partially downloaded file
+  - Utility is able to resume the download of partially downloaded file.
-  - Utility can show the progress of downloading
+  - Utility can show the progress of downloading.

 #### Usage
 Use below command to execute utlity
 ```
 $ java -jar <jar-file-name> <URL> <location>
 ```
+Use Ctrl + c to pause the download.
 #### Build Utility

 Use below command to build source code